How is AI Used in Manufacturing Industry Now?

 Applications of ML in Manufacturing

 The German conglomerate claims that its practical experience in industrial AI for manufacturing already boosted the development and application of the technology.
 For decades, they leveraged neural networks for monitoring steel factories as well as improving their performance.
-Over the last 10 years, they invested over US $10 billion in the acquisition of software companies.
+Over the last 10 years, they invested over $10 billion in the acquisition of software companies.

 In 2016 Siemens presented Mindsphere, a smart Cloud that enables manufacturers to monitor machine fleets around the globe.
 They added IBM’s Watson Analytics to the functions offered by the service the same year.
 The purpose of this solution is to grab every parameter in the manufacturing process from development to delivery and find issues and the ways to solve them.